MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-forensic-evidence-manage.md

 > [!IMPORTANT]
 > You must be assigned to both the *Insider Risk Management Investigators* role group and the *Insider Risk Management Admins* role group to view captured clips.
 You won't see the **Review captured clips** button if you aren't a member of both role groups.
 [Learn more about role groups](insider-risk-management-configure.md#step-1-required-enable-permissions-for-insider-risk-management)

 When you select the **Review captured clips** button, captured clips and associated information are displayed in a list.
-If you select a capture in the list on the left, a video player appears in the center of the screen, and a transcript of activities and events from the clip are displayed to the right of the video player.
+If you select a captured clip in the list, a video player appears in the center of the screen, and a transcript of activities and events from the clip are displayed to the right of the video player.

 ![Insider risk management forensic evidence captured clips list.](../media/insider-risk-management-capture-explore.png)